dagraham/etm-tk/etmTk/help/REPORTS.md

 - dddd:   locale specific week day: Monday - Sunday

-For example, the report specification `c ddd, MMM d yyyy` would group by year, month and day together to give output such as
+For example, the report specification `c ddd, MMM dd yyyy` would group by year, month and day together to give output such as

     Fri, Apr 1 2011
         items for April 1